 Science Action Club (SAC) provides curriculum and professional development to afterschools.
 SAC wanted to overhaul its content delivery system in order to extend its impact to a national audience.

 I designed and developed an online learning program for SAC's network of educators.
-The goal of the program was to enable our educators to become experts at the SAC curriculum.
 Due in part to the program's success, SAC now serves 5,000+ youth and 500+ educators in 15 U.S. states.

-I was wholly unfamiliar with the afterschool space when I joined SAC.
-So, I began by learning more about the target user of Science Action Club's product, the afterschool educator.
-Based on a number of conversations and interviews, I came up with a list of user characteristics:
+Based on a number of conversations and interviews, I came up with a list of user characteristics.

-The SAC team decided to use a blended learning approach to train our network of educators.
-After joining a network, each educator would go through the online training and an in-person workshop.
-Here is a sample user journey for our service:
+We used a blended learning approach to train our educator network.
+Accordingly, each educator would go through the online training and an in-person workshop.

 SAC needed to transition from a product to a service in order to provide an end-to-end experience for our users.

-For Science Action Club, our service includes tangible products (such as an online learning course), multiple artifact-based touchpoints (including recruiting material and surveys), as well as a steady stream of communication to keep optimize the user experience.
-The particulars of SAC as a service are captured in the service blueprint below.
+Most mature products are designed as services to create an end-to-end user experience.
+The Science Action Club service includes tangible products (such as an online learning course), multiple artifact-based touchpoints (including recruiting material and surveys), as well as a steady stream of communication.

-We added summary slides at regular intervals to capture and consolidate the key takeaways from the online training.
+We added summary slides at regular intervals to reinforce the most important information from each section.

-...I would conduct contextual interviews with our educators to understand more about their background and teaching style.
-I would also take a survey of our entire network and use that information to create well-defined buckets of users.
-I would then use this informaiton to personalize the online training even further.
+We would conduct contextual interviews with our educators to understand more about their background and teaching style.
+We would also create well-defined buckets of users and personalize the online training to meet each group's needs.